Ukraine Travel Tips

 On a night out, people don’t seem to pub crawl.
 They tend to book a table in a pub and stay there.
 If you want to go to a specific pub and you are in a group, it’s best to book a table.
 On special occasions like Valentines or during sporting events like football matches, you also need to book, even in a pub.

 We’ve heard stories of cafe tables being reserved at 3 pm on a weekday afternoon.
+We’d therefore say that it’s an important Ukraine travel tip to book a table where you want to go.

 The menus have the price and the weight